 I felt insulted and disrespected.
 Earlier today, I had my lunch alone.
-It is one time I enjoy during the day at work.
+It is one time I enjoy during my days at work.
 I rarely go out with teammates during lunch.
 I just love the solitude.
 So I was alone until a group of former workmates came at the place.
-I actually knew only two of them as I usually had meetings with them during my stay at their company.
+I knew only two of them as I usually had meetings with them during my stay at their company.
 And the others were just familiar faces.
 The place was full.
 So they asked if they could share seats.
-I gladly accommodated them as it was also a chance to have chitchat with former workmates.
+I gladly accommodated them as it was also a chance to have a chitchat with former workmates.
 Then one of the other familiar faces said she didn’t know me.
-But I told her I recognized her as she’s someone who’s always on the registration table during events.
-Then she asked for my name and I gave it.
-Then she suddenly remembered me.
+Then in return, I told her I recognized her as she’s someone who’s always on the registration table during events.
+Then she asked for my name then she suddenly remembered me.
 Just my name to be exact.

 |So I was eating this|

 They were around 6 or 7.
 They seemed to be in a playful mood.
 They were the usual groups we see, joking around, talking aloud.
 So I was eating my meal then.
 I stopped for a while as part of courtesy.
 I talked a bit with the two that I knew.
-And sometimes the other familiar girl joined in.
+And at times the other familiar girl joined in.
 They were waiting for their orders.
 Then one of the two persons I knew had her food.
 She had a large cup of drink.
 I asked her if what she had was the large tea.
 I’m not yet familiar with the menu there as the resto had just opened.
-She had a large cup at hand but I’m not sure if it’s the one that was in the promo ad so I had to ask.
+She had a large cup at hand but I’m not sure if it’s the one that was in the promo ad at the counter so I had to ask.
 Then this just-familiar girl butted in on a sarcastic tone saying “no, it is not.
 It is the SMALL one”.
 Yeah, ok.
 We’re close, NOT.
 She did not even know me like she said.
 And she disturbed my solo time.
+Yet she's trying to make fun of me.
 Or maybe I was just not clear if I was referring to the promo.
 But still I don’t think I deserved that.

 To quit is not at all that bad.
 It may also mean freedom.
 Freedom to chase the things you really wanted.
 To do other things which were not possible.